Webull vs Robinhood for Active Traders 2026: Which Platform Actually Delivers Better ROI?

 - You actively use technical analysis and need real chart tools, not just a price line going up or down

-- You trade options regularly and want to see full order book data without paying extra for it
+- You trade options regularly and want to see full order book data without paying extra

 - You're interested in futures trading alongside your equity positions